C.A.T. Squad: Plot

-Nikki obtains information from a prostitute that one of her tricks will be earning a lot of money from a hit to be performed on the university campus, but the prostitute is revealed to be working with the hitman and has provided them false information in order to mislead them.
-An unannounced and unauthorized gas truck passes by the house where they are hiding Spivek so they search the house with a dog, who senses a gas leak.
-The team rushes the family outside to safety shortly before the house explodes.
-For failing to report the gas truck, Trepper is demoted from house watchman to permanent limo driver.
-Three assassins arrive at the team's hotel to surprise them but are chased down and killed.
-On their bodies they find more counterfeit passports and Nikki determines that they were created using the same paper cutter as the previously found passports and that their creation would require sophisticated equipment that would only be in the possession of a government, not a lone individual.
+The squad find the remains of a burnt postcard and Blake uncovers a coded message in invisible ink.
+She deciphers the message as "Spivek", the head of the project and likely the next target.
+They place Spivek under protection.
+An unauthorized gas truck passes by the house where they are hiding Spivek so they search the house with a dog, who finds a gas leak.
+The team rushes the family outside to safety before the house explodes.
+For failing to report the gas truck, Trepper is demoted from house watchman to limo driver.

-The hitman uses a counterfeit ID infiltrate the home of and kill the policeman assigned as motorcycle escort for Spivek in order to take his identity.
-The hitman, now disguised as a motorcycle policeman, places a bomb on the car he is escorting.
+The hitman kills the policeman assigned as motorcycle escort for Spivek in order to take his identity.
+The hitman places a bomb on the car he is escorting.
 Trepper, driving the car, senses something is wrong and tells Roadmaster to get the passenger out.
 Roadmaster and their passenger escape but Trepper's door is stuck shut and he is trapped in the vehicle when it explodes.
 It is revealed that he was driving a decoy vehicle and Spivek is still alive in another car with Doc, Bud, and Nikki.
-When they find the burning wreckage Nikki cries and Doc blames himself.

-They piece together information pointing them to Sir Cyril Sharpe (Michael Sinelnikoff), curator of the British Museum of World Art, connecting the timing of his movements to the murders, and attempt to identify the person he is meeting with in their photographs.
-Doc recognizes a scar on the hand of the other man in the photograph and identifies him as Jorge Vialobos (Eddie Velez), also known as "Carlos", a terrorist-for-hire believed to be already dead.
-Bud remembers him from a Rome airport attack but Doc knows him from the assassination of the Royal Governor in Jamaican in 1980 and the bombing of a Paris drugstore in 1982.
+They piece together information pointing them to Sir Cyril Sharpe (Michael Sinelnikoff), curator of the British Museum of World Art, and attempt to identify the person he is meeting with in their photographs.
+Doc recognizes a scar on the hand of the other man and identifies him as Jorge Vialobos (Eddie Velez), also known as "Carlos", a terrorist-for-hire believed to be dead.